-The association of global brands with a specific country-of-origin can lead to consumer preferences.
-Certain countries are known for certain qualities, real or imagined, which are globally recognized and valued.
-The country-of-origin effect can influence overall product categories.
-For example, Barilla ("Italy's No. 1 Pasta") and L'Oréal ("L'Oréal Paris") are valued by consumers due to their country image in food and personal care.
-The effect can also have negative impacts (Steenkamp 2017, pp. 24-25).
+The association of global brands with a specific country of origin can lead to consumer preferences.
+Certain countries are known for particular qualities, real or imagined, which are globally recognized and valued.
+The so-called country-of-origin effect can influence overall product categories.
+For example, Barilla (“Italy's No. 1 Pasta”) and L'Oréal (“L'Oréal Paris”) are valued by consumers because they are positively associated with the Italian and French cultures respectively.
+The effect can also have negative impacts (Steenkamp, 2017, pp. 24-25).

 Self-Check Questions

-Please list three dimensions of value creation by a global brand for consumers.
+Please list three dimensions of global brand value creation for consumers.

-It provides marketing quality.
+It provides high quality marketing.

-It provides global culture.
+It provides a global culture.

 It transfers a country-of-origin image.

-Please mark the correct statements.
+Please tick the correct statements.

-As prices fall for almost all product categories and mass-manufactured goods, the real decisions are not about price differences, but are rather made in the hearts of consumers.
+As prices fall for almost all product categories and mass-manufactured goods, decisions are not really about price differences, but are rather made in the hearts of consumers.

-As prices fall for almost all product categories and mass-manufactured goods, the real decisions are about the smallest price differences.
+As prices fall for almost all product categories and mass-manufactured goods, decisions are not really about the smallest price differences.

-As images for almost all brands decrease, the real decisions are not about the brand, but rather done rationally.
+As images for almost all brands become weaker, decisions are not really about the brand, but rather made rationally.

 Please complete the following sentence: